mlaversi/PTP_LAVERSIN_V2/README.md

 98/98 [==============================] - ETA: 0s - loss: 3.3754 - accuracy: 0.1346

+If you want to train your model on a csv you have to specify in Pycharm the paths he asked for training, you can acess easily on the parameters.
+Or the the terminal you can add a line like this

+                python train/train/run.py "PATH/stackoverflow_posts.csv" train/conf/train-conf.yml "train/data/artefacts/"

 My pist of ameliorations would be at first :

     -https://docs.github.com/en/packages/quickstart to create a github workflow and after
     - a docker repository for the user with the command docker pull ghcr.io/...mypoctoprodproject

+Thank you for the class, I hope we'll see one day !